the-dsvolk/linux-notes/notes/memory.md

 - **in**: Interrupts per second
 - **cs**: Context switches per second

+**Interrupts** are hardware signals that notify the CPU of events requiring immediate attention, such as disk I/O completion, network packet arrival, or timer events.
+High interrupt rates may indicate heavy I/O activity or hardware issues.

+**Context switching** occurs when the CPU switches from executing one process to another, saving the current process state and loading the new process state.
+Excessive context switching can indicate system overload, too many competing processes, or inefficient application design.
+For example, a poorly designed application that creates hundreds of threads competing for CPU time, or a system with insufficient CPU cores running too many processes simultaneously, can cause context switch rates to spike above 10,000 per second.

 #### CPU Fields (percentages)
 - **us**: User time (time spent running user processes)
 - **sy**: System time (time spent in kernel)